Research shows that 95 passwords are stolen every second, and roughly eight million passwords are pilfered each day.*

 These accounts require you to maintain a minimum balance, but allow limited access to your funds.
 So how else do money market accounts differ from other savings accounts?

-So that necessitates another definition, right?
-What exactly is a HDHP?
 An HDHP is a health insurance plan with lower premiums and higher deductibles than a traditional health plan.
 Being covered by an HDHP is a requirement for having a health savings account.

 Increasingly, employers are offering HDHPs as their health insurance benefit of choice.
 This means lower premiums for you, but higher deductibles.
 If you have an HDHP, you’re eligible for an HSA, so read on.